 Enter Mathers Social Gathering and you’re transported into the past (after you’ve found the secret entrance, that is).
 Vintage photographs and books line the walls, Frank Sinatra croons in the background, and craft cocktails flow freely.
-Cozy up together on the swinging armchair or snuggle up next to one another on the large, inviting leather sofas and stay awhile.
+Cozy up together on the swinging armchair.
+Or, snuggle up on the large, inviting leather sofas.
 For a low key date night, visit on a weekday evening before or after happy hour.
-FYI, Mathers is closed Sunday-Tuesday.
+Check out this post for more cocktail bar recommendations.

 Date Night Dessert Booth

 One of the most coveted seats in the house, the date night booth at The Glass Knife in Winter Park is the perfect space to sit while you indulge in desserts.
 (We’re partial to the doughnuts.)
 As of now, reservations aren’t accepted for the date night booth, but we hope that changes soon!

 Coffee in the Courtyard

-For a casual date without skimping on romance, head to Park Avenue in Winter Park where quiet courtyards await around practically every corner.
+For a casual date without skimping on romance, head to Park Avenue in Winter Park.
+Here, quiet courtyards await around practically every corner.
 Greeneda Court offers plenty of seating and a picturesque fountain and serves as a dreamy location for a breakfast, coffee, or lunch date at Barnie’s Coffee Kitchen.
 Step across the street afterward for a stroll through the Central Park Rose Garden.

 Wine for Two